Remote Course Facilitators

 When does the RCF begin and end their service?

 The Graduate College attempts to match RCFs with instructors in time for both parties to communicate and establish roles and expectations prior to start of the term, depending on when a request is received and the match is made.
 Instructors who submit their requests early can expect a response at least a week prior to the start of classes for the term.
 RCFs should begin their service on or after the first day of classes in the term of service and should conclude their service either prior to or on the last day of term examinations.
-RCFs should not be expected to serve a significant amount of hours before or after the term of service, including meetings to establish the working relationship.
+RCFs should not be expected to serve a significant number of hours before or after the term of service, including meetings to establish the working relationship.